 Hairy Beardtongue, Penstemon hirsutus – Facts and General Description

 Growing this lovely Penstemon is quite easy, and I find it puzzling why it isn’t sold in most garden centers.
 This Native Perennial is a great perennial to provide color while your garden is transitioning from early spring to early summer flowers.
-For instance, Hairy Beardtongue will allow nectar to be available in between Columbine and Winecup Flower blooming periods.
+For instance, Hairy Beardtongue will allow nectar to be available in between Columbine and Callirhoe involucrata blooming periods.
 By having Penstemon in your garden, it ensures a more continuous supply of nectar in your garden.
 This allows you to enjoy more hummingbirds and bumble bees feeding on the nectar, which is better for your local backyard ecosystem.
 For example, Hairy Beardtongue is even the host plant for the Baltimore Butterfly!

 Hairy Beardtongue may be small and compact, but it is a bee magnet!
 It is the smallest and most compact of all Penstemon flowers.
 I’ve found the purple/white tubular flowers are beautiful on their own, and bloom for about a month.
 But I particularly enjoy seeing bumblebees crawl up the tubes of the flower to get the nectar.
 They will just go from flower to flower (see video below);

 Growing Hairy Beardtongue from seed